-Dr. Julia Combs is an assistant professor of English at Southern Utah University and directs the SUU Writing Center.
+Dr. Julia Combs is an associate professor of English at Southern Utah University.
 Her research focuses on the history of rhetoric, particularly feminist rhetoric of the seventeenth century, the rhetoric of place and space and writing in the disciplines.

-As the Writing Center Director, Dr. Combs trains students to act as a campus resource, coaching and encouraging successful writers across all disciplines.
-Together with students, Dr. Combs proposed and collaborated an extensive remodel and move of the Writing Center in 2018.
+As the former director of SUU's Writing Center, Dr. Combs trained students to act as a campus resource, coaching and encouraging successful writers across all disciplines.
+Together with students, Dr. Combs proposed and collaborated on an extensive remodel and move of the Writing Center in 2018.

 She also proposed and developed the Technical Writing Certificate and developed the Writing Fellows, a program for faculty-nominated students to support specific classes in majors like biology, business, history and engineering.